A Simplicial Approach to Stratified Homotopy Theory: Filtered topological spaces

 \begin{remarque} The simplicial adjunction of Proposition \ref{SimplicialAdjunction} gives us that the functor $D^{\Top}$ and $D(\Sing_P(-))$ are isomorphic.
 For this reason, the superscript $\Top$ will be omitted. \end{remarque}

-In order to define homotopy groups, we need to define what is a pointing of a filtered topological space.
+In order to define filtered homotopy groups, we need to define pointings of a filtered topological space.
 We will proceed in the same way as we did for filtered simplicial sets, see Definition \ref{PointingSimplicialSets}.